prince-thind/soviet-flag/README.md

-# mini-projects-web-dev
+# flag of USSR
-a Collection of all my web-dev related mini projects
+a simple soviet flag made with pure CSS